mac-comp127/painter/README.md

 You will create a new implementation of `Brush` that draws thin unfilled circles on the screen.
 Be sure to respect the brush color and brush radius.

-You are welcome to figure this out on your own if things are going super quickly and you want a challenge.
+You are welcome to figure this out on your own if things are going quickly and you want a challenge.
 If you are pressed for time, you are also welcome to [copy this implementation](https://gist.github.com/pcantrell/cf2106d0d734afd805c17fae63a2efcc) into your project.

 Try making `PainterApp` use your new brush instead of the old one.
 You should be able to do this by doing _nothing at all_ except changing `new SprayPaint()` to `new CirclesBrush()` (or whatever you called the new brush class).